wcout/FLTrator/README.md

 Running *FLTrator* in fullscreen on a big monitor is really a great pleasure!
 It also runs faster and more smooth I believe.

+There are two ways to run fullscreen:

+-  1) Change display resolution to e.g. 800x600 during execution

+-  2) Scale the output to match full screen size

-So I dug out some instructions how to change resolution under Linux using Xrandr and and also for Windows and integrated it everything into the program.
+For 1) I dug out some instructions how to change resolution under Linux using Xrandr and and also for Windows and integrated everything into the program.

 Use `F10` to toggle fullscreen when in title menu or in paused state.
 Or start with `-f` to immediately go fullscreen.

 [Tested to work under Ubuntu 12.04 and 14.04, Windows 7]

+For 2) it is now possible to scale the output up to 1920x1200.

+Use `-W` command line switch to specify the screen dimension to use.

+e.g. `-W1024x768` or `-W1920x1200`.

+There are two 'shorthands':

+-  `-Wf` uses the current screen size
+-  `-W` alone uses the desktop workarea size

+[Note: it also possible to scale the output down.
+E.g. to 400x300]

 ---